The 1937 Plymouth PT50 is a rare pickup truck that almost deserves a look back during this week’s retro review.

 Of all the brands under the Chrysler Corporation, none were anywhere near as popular as Plymouth.
 In fact, it sold more than the rest of the Chrysler family put together in 1937.
 Executives decided to leverage that popularity with the introduction of the PT50.
 Plymouth had sold other truck-like vehicles in the past but they’d all been car-based.
 This was the first legitimate truck made by Plymouth.
 Today the PT50 is one of the more desirable classic trucks on the market.

 Plymouth had sold a sedan with a delivery body but the PT50 was the first from the brand to rest on a truck chassis.
-Why add a pickup when the brand was already so popular?
+You may ask, why add a pickup when the brand was already so popular?
 Just as many dealers pair up today to sell from the same location, Dodge and Plymouth often sold out of the same dealership.
 At times though, a Plymouth dealer would be mated to a Chrysler or DeSoto dealer.
 Adding the PT50 meant that every Plymouth dealer across the nation could offer a pickup truck regardless of what brand they might be paired up with.

 Of the four available body styles, the Cab and Chassis were the rarest with only about 150 having ever been made.
 By far, the most popular body style was the pickup but even then, Plymouth only made 10,709.
 As most have long since been put out to pasture, finding one in good shape today is a special treat.